bbalet/soksan/README.md

 # Why ?

-The official Playground website doesn't set any *-Origin header and doesn't implement CORS mechanism.
+The official Playground website doesn't set any <code>Origin</code> header and doesn't implement CORS mechanism.
 So it is not possible to emit a JSON request from a Javascript belonging to your domain and that targets playground domain (this configuration is called "cross domain request").
 In such a context, you need a mediator server application that will receive the JSON requests of your application and reroute them to the playground service.
 That is why *soksan* has been developed.
 It contains server code and client code samples that you can directly use in your own web site.

 # Usage